-Also, since OCD has visible and evident symptoms, the teachers at school may already be aware of the condition as most schools train the teachers to cater towards children with behavioural disorders.
-You may discuss with the teachers to understand the extent of their knowledge about the disorder and take an active part in bringing them up to date on how to help a child with OCD.
+Also, since OCD has visible and evident symptoms, the teachers at school may already be aware of the condition as most schools train the teachers to cater to children with behavioural disorders.
+You may discuss with your child’s teachers to understand the extent of their knowledge about the disorder and take an active part in bringing them up to date on how to help a child with OCD.
 Books, videos, and websites that discuss the condition can be shared with the teachers as well.

-Dealing With OCD In Teens
+Dealing With OCD in Teens

 Teens with OCD are often found to have aggravated behavioural issues that are beyond control.
 It is important for you to take an active interest in helping your teen face OCD and get them to take part in therapy to help relieve the mental and emotional distress that OCD is causing them.
 Here are a few things you need to keep in mind:

 - Do not criticise or complain about their symptoms of OCD.
 It is a disorder that they have no control over.